-The Grand Palace is one of the most important landmarks every traveller to Bangkok should not miss.
+The Grand Palace is one of the most important landmarks every traveler to Bangkok should not miss.
 Built way back in 1782, this location is historically important as it was the royal residence for several generations and has accommodated several Heads of State.
-The entire area is made up of a huge complex of the main palace, several places of worship and historical buildings which is open for visitors to explore the magnificent architectural splendor.
+The entire area is made up of a huge complex of the main palace, several places of worship, and historical buildings which are open for visitors to explore the magnificent architectural splendor.

 2) National Museum & Wang Na Palace

 You could also include a visit to the National Museum & Wang Na Palace as part of your Muslim-friendly visit to Bangkok.
 Another significant location in the history of Bangkok, you would need to dedicate about half a day to be able to complete a sightseeing tour of this fairly large museum complex.
 Guided tours in English are also available so that you can learn more about the history behind each of the featured artifacts.

 3) Damnoen Saduak Floating Market

 We also recommend a trip to the famous Damnoen Saduak Floating Market one of the top attractions in Bangkok for Muslims.
 A trip to this location which is about 1.5 hours outside of Bangkok is often featured in many of the tours, as it provides visitors the opportunity to enjoy a very unique floating market experience.